The 5 Most Stressful Things about Fatherhood

-When I was single, my cousin who had two teenagers at the time told me that if I had kids I needed to be ready for the cost.
+When I was single, my cousin, who had two teenagers at the time, told me that if I had kids I needed to be ready for the cost.
 Nothing stresses me out more than the financial burden of a family.
 Don’t get me wrong, they are more than worth every penny spent and every feeling of anxiety.
 But the expenses seem never ending.
 The times where I am most stressed is when we don’t have a prepared budget or an agreed upon plan.
 Knowing what you are working towards is the best place to start.
-Our friends at brightpeak financialcan also provide professional guidance to help you build a family financial plan.

 Anything can happen when you have kids.
 Literally, anything.
 I do much better when I know what’s coming and how I’m going to handle it.
 Kids are unpredictable.
 I can nurture, mold, and discipline my kids, but I can’t control their decisions or behavior.
 I catch myself living in fear of how I will be perceived by what my kids do.
 I live in fear of being confronted with situations as a parent where I have no idea what to do or say.
 Our wise marriage counselor told us when we were expecting our first; when your baby is born, start letting go.
 I realize now that I need to let go of more than just my kids.
 I need to let go of my fears and the need to control.